frederic20978/hugoplate_gmc/content/english/_index.md

 # Banner
 banner:
   title: "Welcome to Gate Mentor Connect"
-  content: "GMC (Gate Mentor Connect) is a specialized platform offering mentorship to GATE aspirants, providing personalized guidance, study strategies, and psychological support to enhance their preparation for the Graduate Aptitude Test in Engineering."
+  content: "GMC (Gate Mentor Connect) is a platform offering mentorship to GATE aspirants, providing personalized guidance, study strategies, and emotional support to enhance their preparation for the Graduate Aptitude Test in Engineering."
   # image: "/images/banner.png"
   button:
     enable: true